 For LSU, Kelly checked every box.
 He’s a winner through and through.

-For Kelly, LSU checked every box.
+For Kelly, LSU checked every box, too.
 The resources.
 The championship culture.
-The administration’s vision for the university — the stars were aligned.
+The administration’s vision for the university.
+The stars were aligned.

 It’s that alignment that has Kelly, the most accomplished hire in the history of the program, excited to be the Tigers’ next championship football coach.